basiltime/project5/README.md

 How to use the site:
 --------------------

-You will have to have `node` and `npm` installed locally on your machine.
+You will have to have `node` and `npm` installed locally.

 Clone this repository.
 From within the project folder, run `npm install`.
 Then, run `node server` in the backend directory.
+Then, click [here](http://127.0.0.1:5500/index.html) to use the site.
 The server should run on `localhost` with default port 3000.